Chef Nick Massie shows you a different take on the first meal of the day with a breakfast gallimaufry.

 “What I encourage to do is kind of prep ahead for the week,” he says.
-“Have this stuff at your disposal, and then your meals will taste… Continue Reading
+“Have this stuff at your disposal, and then your… Continue Reading

 Managing stress, anxiety and fear is part of being an elite athlete.
 Andréa Maria Cecil talks to CrossFit Games competitors and coaches who share their approaches to fighting inner battles.

 You have two choices: continue to wallow or do it again.

 “In most situations, you need to challenge fears and redirect to what you can control,” said David Yukelson, director of sports psychology services for the Morgan Academic Support Center for Student Athletes at Penn State University.

 Don’t allow… Continue Reading

 For improving jumping, explosiveness and overall athleticism, Westside Barbell’s Shane Sweatt likes training from the seated or kneeling positions.

 During this CrossFit Powerlifting seminar at Integrated Fitness, a CrossFit box that does sport-specific training just outside Pittsburgh, Sweatt begins with seated box jumps.
 To properly execute the movement, the feet come up and are driven into the ground, the chest stays up, and the arms come back and… Continue Reading

 Feeding your family can seem like a full-time job sometimes.